General Self-Directed Investing FAQs

 There are three ways you can pay annual maintenance fees.

 If you have elected to pay by auto debit from your cash holdings, your fees will be deducted on or about the invoice date and no further action is required by you.
 If there is insufficient cash in the account, the available cash will be deducted and you will be billed for the remaining balance which is payable by the invoice due date.

-Log into your myEQUITY account to pay fees via cash or credit card.* With its enhanced functionality you can:
+Log into your myEQUITY account to pay fees via cash, credit card, ACH or Bank Account debit via Present and Pay.* With its enhanced functionality you can:

 Pay your outstanding annual maintenance fee from the available cash in your account; or

 Pay your outstanding annual maintenance fee by credit card.
 Customers with a valid credit card on file with Equity Trust who previously elected to have their credit card charged, will be charged on or about the invoice due date, 1/7/19, and no further action is required.
 Only valid credit card information is on file in myEQUITY.
 If your credit card information is not available please use the Manage Credit Card option to re-enter information on an expired card or add a new one.

 You can pay the annual maintenance fees by submitting a check by the invoice due date.

 *Please note that myEQUITY currently does not offer the functionality to allow clients to split payment of fees between cash and credit cards.
 You must choose one payment method for each invoice.

 My child has an account and we paid fees last year, do we have to pay again?

 Special maintenance fees apply to Equity Trust accounts opened on behalf of individuals under the age of 18.
 When a minor opens an Equity Trust account valued at $10,000 or less, a $50 one-time setup fee is assessed along with a $70 yearly maintenance fee.
 Once the child reaches age 18 or the account exceeds $10,000, the account converts to the regular maintenance fee schedule and is billed annually.